xmatters/xm-labs-sematext-integration/README.md

 4. Change the _Authenticating User_ to the **Sematext_API_User**

 You must supervise this user and it must have a Web Service User Role.
-If you cannot select the **Sematext_API_User** if it because you do not supervise that user or they do not have the REST Web Service User role.
-When you create a new user you are automatically set as that users supervisor.
+If you cannot select the **Sematext_API_User** it is because you do not supervise that user or they do not have the REST Web Service User role.
+When you create a new user, you are automatically set as that users' supervisor.
 If you do not see the user that you created, most likely the REST Web Service role is missing.

 5. Copy the URL listed under the **Trigger** section.